maciejpedzich/journal.maciejpedzi.ch/content/generating-rss-feeds-for-a-nuxt-content-site.md

 ## Anatomy of a Nuxt Content post's `body`

 In order for you to fully understand the rest of the article, we need to talk about the body structure of each piece of content returned via [query builders](https://content.nuxtjs.org/guide/displaying/querying).
-According to the [`markdown` module configuration option](https://content.nuxtjs.org/api/configuration#markdown)'s description:
+According to the [`markdown` configuration option](https://content.nuxtjs.org/api/configuration#markdown)'s description:

 > This module uses [remark](https://github.com/remarkjs/remark) and [rehype](https://github.com/remarkjs/remark-rehype) under the hood to compile markdown files into JSON AST that will be stored into the body variable.